MafaldaBarros/Pluto-SDR-802.11a-receiver-/WIKI.md

   - Makes it easier to handle MAC frames once they are extracted from the stream.

 - **VOLK (Vector Optimized Library of Kernels):**
-  - Uses SIMD instructions to speed up operations at high sampling rates (10–20 Msps).
+  - Uses SIMD (Single Instruction Multiple Data)  instructions to speed up operations at high sampling rates (10–20 Msps).
   - Provides portable and optimized performance across different CPUs.

 ---

-## 🧮 Q3.
-Work through Section 2.2
+## 3. Section 2.2 - Frame Detection
 **a) Identify the blocks that calculate the autocorrelation**
-- The autocorrelation is computed using the repeated structure of the STS (every 16 samples).
+- The autocorrelation is computed using the repeated structure of the STS (short training sequence - every 16 samples).
 - Implemented with a summation block:
 ```math
   a[n] = \sum_{k=0}^{N_{win}-1} s[n+k] \cdot s[n+k+16]^*